-Earthjustice has gone to court three times since 19986 to defend the Western Arctic, an Indiana-size tract of federally owned land.
+Earthjustice has gone to court several times in the last decades6 to defend the Western Arctic, an Indiana-size tract of federally owned land.

 Administratively known as the “National Petroleum Reserve-Alaska,” much of the Western Arctic is wild and undisturbed, in contrast with the industrialized oil fields of Prudhoe Bay to the east.

 Our litigation has helped win protections for Teshekpuk Lake,7 one of the most ecologically important wetlands in the Arctic.
-And in 2013, the Obama administration put the Teshekpuk Lake lands and many other sensitive areas in the Western Arctic off limits to drilling.8
+The Teshekpuk Lake lands and many other sensitive areas in the Western Arctic were placed off limits to drilling in 2013.8

 One oil company, ConocoPhillips, holds most of the leases in the Western Arctic, and it has plans to explore and develop ever further westward and closer to the irreplaceable Teshekpuk Lake area.